pytest-dev/plugincompat/README.md

 ...
 ```

-To execute the script, just execute it without parameters:
+To run the script, just execute it without parameters:

 ```
 ] python update_index.py